LeeProut/datapane/README.md

 # Datapane
 ### Hello World
 Initial exploration of Datapane, a Python framework for building dashboards.
-Inspired by Khuyen Tran's excellent [article](https://towardsdatascience.com/datapanes-new-features-create-a-beautiful-dashboard-in-python-in-a-few-lines-of-code-a3c44523292b) about Datapane on Medium.
+Inspired by Khuyen Tran's excellent [article](https://towardsdatascience.com/datapanes-new-features-create-a-beautiful-dashboard-in-python-in-a-few-lines-of-code-a3c44523292b) about Datapane on Medium in towards data science.

 I used Datapane's suggested starter code to create a covid dashboard.
 I customized for three selected countries.
 - United Arab Emirates